 Statement:

 Jason Shih was born in 1972 in Taiwan.
 In 1991, he began to specialize in metal sculpture when he was a sophomore in the Fine Arts Dept. of Taipei National University of the Arts.
 In 2001, he graduated from School for American Crafts, Rochester Institute of Technology, USA, and majored in Metal Sculpture.
 And then, he served as the metal sculptor Albert Paley's assistant, involved in crafts and public art work practices.
 Furthermore, he earned his Art Ph.
 D. from China Academy of Art, China (2015).
 Now, he lives in Taiwan, and consistently engages in the both areas of sculpture and public art.
 Jason Shih’s artistic vision is shaped by a diverse array of influences, from contemporary dance to avant-garde fashion.
 He cites German choreographer Pina Bausch and British designer Alexander McQueen as significant inspirations.
 Bausch’s explorations of time and space resonate with Shih’s interest in sculpture’s capacity to embody kinetic energy and spatial imagination.
 McQueen’s innovative approach to contemporary imagery and themes provides Shih with a broad canvas for creative expression.
-Shih’s work is also influenced by the aesthetic principles of Futurism and Constructivism, movements that emphasize dynamic energy and continuous motion.
-These influences are evident in his pursuit of capturing the beauty of movement and the elegant restraint of natural forces.
-Shih’s sculptures often depict moments of defying gravity, capturing the fleeting beauty of motion in a static form.

 Statement: